 If your knee replacement surgery isn’t done at the appropriate time, total joint replacement can bring your function score up, but not to “normal”.

-If a patient waits until he or she can’t sleep or is in so much pain, that their mobility is limited, their score typically drops and their post-knee replacement surgery score may only get up to 32.
+If a patient waits until he or she can’t sleep or is in so much pain that their mobility is limited, their score typically drops and their post-knee replacement surgery score may only get up to 32.
 This is way below where we’d like our patients to be.
 If you experience symptoms such as knee instability, you may require surgery.

 If you suffer debilitating knee arthritis and other treatments have failed to provide relief, it may be time for a knee replacement.
-For the area’s leading knee replacement surgeon, contact SPORT today.
+For the area’s leading knee replacement surgeon, contact SPORT Orthopedics + Physical Therapy today.
 We have two offices to serve you in Dallas and Frisco.
-Dr. Berry will let you know which surgical approach is best for you and explain the procedure in detail.
+An orthopedic surgeon in Frisco will let you know which surgical approach is best for you and explain the procedure in detail.
 To schedule an appointment, call (469) 200-2832 or use our convenient online form.